ncatlab/nlab-content/pages/2/6/1/8/18162/content.md

      {X} \longrightarrow  \{*\}
    $$

- Thus, $X$ is T1 if and only if it is both T0 and R0: indeed, a morphism lifts wrt the composition
+ Thus, $X$ is T1 if and only if it is both T0 and R0: indeed, a morphism lifts witg respect to the composition
 $ \{x{\searrow}y\} \longrightarrow  \{x\leftrightarrow y\} \longrightarrow  \{x=y\}$
-iff it lifts wrt either one of the two morphisms.
-(Although you may say such things as "T1 space", "Frechet topology", and "Suppose that the topological space $X$ is Frechet", avoid saying "Frechet space" in this context, since there is another entirely different notion of Frechet space in functional analysis.)
+iff it lifts with respect to either one of the two morphisms.
+(Although you may say such things as "T1 space", "Frechet topology", and "Suppose that the topological space $X$ is Frechet", avoid saying "Frechet space" in this context, since there is another entirely different notion of a Frechet space in functional analysis.)